Apple Park: Auditorium

 Officially known as the Steve Jobs Theater, after the co-founder and former CEO of Apple, the facility is located atop a hill on the campus.
 It is an underground, 1,000-seat auditorium intended for Apple product launches and press meets.
 It has a large above-ground cylinder-shaped lobby with stairs down to the auditorium.
 The theater has 350 parking spaces on North Tantau Avenue and a pedestrian path leading to the main campus located northwest of the theater.

+The theater plays host to many types of events, from Apple Events such as product announcements, WWDC (Apple's Developers Conference), and shareholder's meetings, to special Apple Music events, such as performances by Billie Eilish and Ludovico Einaudi.

 The theater's lobby has cylindrical-shaped glass walls and no support columns, which give an unhindered 360-degree view of the surrounding campus.
 The 80 ST carbon-fiber roof, made of 44 identical panels, was supplied by the Dubai-based company, Premier Composite Technologies.
 Each panel is 70 ft long and 11 ft wide and locks in the middle with the other panels.
 It is the largest carbon-fiber roof and the largest glass-supported structure in the world.

 The theater also includes a 42 ft high glass elevator that rotates 171 degrees from the bottom floor to the upper lobby level.
 The elevator is made from chemically tempered glass, and is considered to be the tallest free-standing glass elevator in the world.

 The theater's first press event was held on September 12, 2017, where the iPhone 8, iPhone 8 Plus, iPhone X, Apple Watch Series 3 and Apple TV 4K were announced.